andrey-justo/big-data-infrastructure-example/README.md

 If you'd like to learn more about working and optimizing Vagrant then take a look at [ADVANCED.md](ADVANCED.md).

-# For developers

-The file [DEVELOP.md](DEVELOP.md) contains some tips for developers.

 # Credits

 This project is based on the great work carried out at